-The Board of Directors held 8 meetings in 2014, conducted 5 conference calls and made one resolution by circular.
-Apart from one half-day meeting, the other meetings all lasted one full day.
-The Audit Committee held 3 half-day meetings, while the Nomination and Compensation Committee held 6 half-day meetings and conducted one conference call.
+The Board of Directors held 10 meetings in 2015, conducted 2 conference calls.
+Resolutions by circular have not been made in 2015.
+Apart from two half-day meetings, the other meetings all lasted one full day.
+The Audit Committee held 3 half-day meetings, while the Nomination and Compensation Committee held 5 half-day meetings and conducted 4 conference calls.
 The Board of Directors and its committees may invite other persons - in particular members of management and representatives of the internal and external audit functions - to attend their meetings.
 The CEO and CFO attended all meetings of the Board of Directors and its Committees.
 The heads of Valora's divisions presented their divisions' results at Board meetings.
 Representatives of the internal and external audit functions attended all Audit Committee meetings.